murdercode/yaTTA/README.md

 Here are some pros:

-- Reduced costs: compared to the ChatGPT Plus subscription, you will only use what you actually consume (often, in common usage, only a few cents per month).
+- **Reduced costs**: compared to the ChatGPT Plus subscription, you will only use what you actually consume (often, in common usage, only a few cents per month).
-- Offline support: should you lose connectivity to the network, you can still access your message history.
+- **Offline support**: should you lose connectivity to the network, you can still access your message history.
 This is because your chats are saved locally.
-- Customisable: we aim to create customised software for each user.
+- **Customisable**: we aim to create customised software for each user.
 Don't like black?
 Change it to white.
-- Open Source: be assured that we do not put crap inside the source code.
+- **Open Source**: be assured that we do not put crap inside the source code.
 Even if you don't understand a thing about programming, you can always contribute

 Anyway here are the **really strengths** that I think you will share: